6 min read

 Either way, you know it’s likely to come up.
 So why not prepare for it?
 Here, we discuss why price is often a false objection and how to overcome price objections without resorting to hefty discounts.

-Like all objections, the best time to deal with a price objection is as soon as possible, when your customer is still at the top of your sales funnel.
+However, like all objections, the best time to deal with a price objection is as soon as possible, when your customer is still at the top of your sales funnel.
 By tackling any price objections early, you could save yourself and your colleagues days, weeks, or even months of wasted work.

 “You’re too expensive”